Skip to content

 Usage#

-Restricted case visibility allows you to control who can view a case by limiting access to specific team members and managers.
-This feature helps protect sensitive information and reduce the risk of unauthorized access.
+Restricted case visibility controls access by limiting case viewing to specific team members and managers.
+This feature protects sensitive information and reduces the risk of unauthorized access.

 Configuration#